ansys/pystk/doc/source/api/ansys/stk/core/graphics/ContrastFilter.rst

 ContrastFilter
 ==============

-.. py:class:: ContrastFilter
+.. py:class:: ansys.stk.core.graphics.ContrastFilter

-   Bases: py:obj:`~IContrastFilter`, py:obj:`~IRasterFilter`
+   Bases: py:obj:`~ansys.stk.core.graphics.IContrastFilter`, py:obj:`~ansys.stk.core.graphics.IRasterFilter`

    Adjusts the contrast of the source raster.
 The adjustment to contrast is a value between -1 and 1, corresponding to least contrast to most contrast.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: ContrastFilter

 Overview
 --------